hanidaoud/Celec_image_rep/README.md

-For getting the uuid and different paths the files are GetPhoto.php, connect.php, GetUUID.
+For getting the uuid and different paths the files are GetPhoto.php, GetUUID.
 The final result is the Json $photo_data in the GetPhoto.php file